 How much worry is too much worry?

-Naturally, the COVID-19 pandemic is going to cause many of us a considerable amount of stress and worry.
+Naturally, the COVID-19 pandemic will have caused many of us a considerable amount of stress and worry.
 But how much worry is too much?

 And when does a natural – and in some ways healthy – response to a stressful situation become something more serious?

 In order to establish whether what you’re feeling is ‘normal’ stress and worry, it’s first important to know exactly what stress, anxiety and depression are.

 At its most basic level, stress is a common response to difficult situations or events.
 Most people are reasonably equipped to deal with stress, although there are various factors that play an important role in your ability to do so.

 Things that commonly bring on feelings of stress include: